Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates: ADMR and Quasiparticle residue

 One can then use Eq.~\ref{eqn:chambers_defn} to go from a model of the Fermi surface and the scattering rate to the angle-dependent magnetoconductance $\sigma_{zz}(\theta',\phi')/\sigma_{zz}(0)$, for a magnetic field of constant magnitude and varying direction:

+as displayed in Figure \ref{fig:coord_system}.
 Since the interlayer conductivity is much smaller than the Hall conductivity in these quasi-2d systems, one can simply invert the angle-dependent magnetoconductance to obtain the angle-dependent magnetoresistance (ADMR) curves $\rho_{zz} \simeq 1/\sigma_{zz}$ \cite{fang_fermi_2020}.
 Importantly, it is not immediately clear where $Z_{\v{k}_\parallel}$ would enter in the Boltzmann setup, which we address in the next subsection.